 In figuring out how to motivate your particular teen, first determine how he or she “leans” in terms of anxiety and inattention.
 Most teenagers will lean one way or the other.
 So what motivates your child?

 Anxious leaning teenagers care too much.
 They want to please parents and everyone else.
 Their solution to any problem is to try harder and do more work.
 Pushing them harder will raise their anxiety, which ultimately makes them less productive.

 Inattentive teenagers don’t care enough.
 They are carefree, wait until the last minute and don’t worry about how other people view them.
 These teenagers need to have their anxiety raised to a productive level.
 They need more structure, reward, and guidance than anxious teenagers.

-1. Reorganize their world so that leisure time is regulated by you.
+1. Reorganize their world so that you regulate their leisure time.

-This used to be standard parenting practice, but it’s failed in recent years as telephones became personal communication computers and video games became unlimited access.
+This used to be standard parenting practice, but it’s failed in recent years as telephones became personal, allowing for unlimited access to computers and video games.
 That means you turn off all gadgets and Internet access until you complete your assigned tasks.
 Then turn them on again.
 By the way, around here we are of the “the no-electronics in the bedroom” school of thought, making what I’m proposing infinitely easier.

-2. Tie desired behaviors to a specific benefit, which could be cash or time online or other privileges your teenagers enjoy.
+I have no problem tying desired behaviors to specific benefits, which could be cash or time online or other privileges your teenagers enjoy.

 I understand this is upsetting to some parents who see rewarding their teenagers as a “bribe,” but when was the last time you went to work without being “bribed?”
 Same here.
 In my home and those of my client families, we set things up so that rewards aren’t handed out freely.
 They’re paid in exchange for specific behavior.
 And guess what?
 Teenagers perform their tasks.